Editor's Note: This piece was originally published 6/16/2020 and has been updated since

 Although the Emancipation Proclamation declared slaves legally free on January 1, 1863, the law wasn’t enforced in the Confederate state of Texas until more than two years later, on June 19, 1865.
 That day, two months after Robert E. Lee’s surrender, Union Major General Gordon Granger and his troops arrived in Galveston, TX, to read the proclamation aloud and to firmly enforce the law.

 This day would later be coined Juneteenth and, as the holiday’s official website explains, Black Americans have since celebrated the holiday by hosting cookouts, wearing special clothes, and holding prayer services, to name a few.
 While Juneteenth has mainly been celebrated locally and its popularity has waxed and waned throughout the last century and a half, the holiday has seen a resurgence in recent years.
+In fact, all but two states - South Dakota and Hawaii - acknowledge Juneteenth as an official holiday.
+The fact that it has yet to become a federal holiday is, frankly, an insult to the enslaved Black Americans to whom this holiday is dedicated, and I would hope that those in positions of power do the right thing and federally recognize it.

 In 2017, the ABC sitcom black-ish aired an episode titled “Juneteenth,” which teaches the history of Juneteenth and shows how much work still remains to be done in the name of racial equity.
 In 2020, two weeks after the murder of George Floyd, Twitter, Nike, and Square all officially declared Juneteenth to be a corporate holiday.